-Jacqueline Bouvier Kennedy, the First Lady renowned for her poise and style, floundered through her adolescence, uncertain about what to do with her life.
+Jacqueline Bouvier was renowned for her poise and style as First Lady Jacqueline Kennedy.
+But she had floundered through her adolescence, uncertain about what to do with her life.
 She was slow to date the way her schoolmates did at her exclusive boarding school in Connecticut.
 And she married late for a society girl of her era, though her debut in Newport, R.I., earned her the title of Debutante of the Year.

 As a child, Jackie loved to read, ride horses and make mischief.
 She went to the exclusive Miss Chapin’s School on New York’s East Side from first through sixth grade, where a teacher remembered her as ‘very clever and very artistic,’ but ‘full of the devil.’

 She adored her father, whose Wall Street career went into a tailspin after the Crash of 1929 and whose own father squandered his inheritance.
 Jackie’s parents divorced in 1940, and two years later her mother married Hugh Auchincloss, the twice-divorced scion of an old money family.
 Jackie grew withdrawn.

 Janet, Jackie and Lee moved to the Auchincloss estate outside of Washington, D.C., along with three Auchincloss step-siblings.
 Soon there would be a half-brother and a half-sister.
 Jackie attended the Holton-Arms School for two years.

 Black Jack was responsible for supporting Jackie and her younger sister Lee.
 He could barely afford tuition and their $50 a month allowance, a pittance compared to the entitlements of the Auchincloss children.
 Jackie was a poor relation though she attended exclusive schools, traveled in elite social circles and lived on large estates.

 In the world Jacqueline Bouvier grew up in, there was only one desirable path in life: to marry a rich, socially prominent young man.